RuchiB13/Covid-Data-Analysis/README.md

 # Covid-Data-Analysis

-COVID-19, a flu that started with affecting a few countries has now spread worldwide and was declared a pandemic by WHO (World Heath Organization) on March 2020 and since has been identified as a threat to the entire world population.
+COVID-19, a flu that started with affecting a few countries was then spread worldwide and was declared a pandemic by WHO (World Heath Organization) on March 2020 and since has been identified as a threat to the entire world population.
 Various studies were being conducted by researchers and scientists of all countries to find a cure for the pandemic.
 This work represents a